 Collecting Disney World Pressed Pennies

 Each machine usually has around three different designs on offer.
-They never seem to have a pattern to the designs that were offered which made it half the fun if Miss A wanted to complete a set, such as the Seven Dwarfs.
+They never seem to have a pattern to the designs that were offered which made it half the fun if you’re trying to complete a character set.

 How Much Are Pressed Penny Books At Disney World?

 Once we had started collecting our pressed pennies, we realised we were going to need somewhere to store them all.
-We decided on a souvenir Disney World pressed penny book in the end which cost around twelve dollars.
-This has also been a great souvenir for Miss A to keep and add to on our next trip, although this book has almost been filled up with pennies already.
+We decided on a souvenir Disney World pressed coin book in the end which cost around twelve dollars.

 The souvenir Disney World pressed penny book holds 48 pressed pennies and 9 pressed quarters.
 Pressed quarters cost $1.25 (five quarters) and machines are rarer but can be found dotted around.
-We found one in our resort, Caribbean Beach resort in the arcade, and of course Miss A had to have one as a souvenir.
+We found one in our resort, Caribbean Beach resort in the arcade.